shayandavoodii/OnlinePortfolioSelection.jl/README.md

 <!-- Contact -->
 ## Contact
 <div align="justify">
-If you have any inquiries or suggestions, please don't hesitate to contact me via email at sh0davoodi@gmail.com.
+If you have any inquiries or suggestions, please don't hesitate to contact me via email at <a href="sh0davoodi@gmail.com">sh0davoodi@gmail.com</a>.
 Alternatively, feel free to open an issue in the repository.
 </div>
 <p align="right">🆙<a href="#top">Table of cotents</a></p>